NetworkGraphs/graphysics/README.md

   * Acceleration (wasm)

 ## Plan Details
-* horizontality force
-* configure sampling number
+* configure sampling number (in config file)
+* polyline edges (complex concept, unclear and improvement might not be noticable) Style in js :
 * collect muliple css rules in one litteral string
-* polyline edges (complex concept, unclear and improvement might not be noticable)

 # Development